iter8-tools/iter8/mkdocs/docs/user-guide/metrics/custom-metrics.md

 # Custom Metrics

-!!! abstract "Defining custom metrics"
+!!! abstract ""
-    Define custom Iter8 metrics using Prometheus metrics and use them in Iter8 experiments.
+    Define custom Iter8 metrics using Prometheus metrics, and use in Iter8 experiments.

 This document illustrates custom metric creation using three examples.
 The first two examples illustrate `counter` metrics while the third illustrates `gauge` metrics.
 Users are encouraged to read documentation on [how metrics are used in experiments](/usage/metrics/using-metrics) and [how Iter8 queries metrics](/usage/metrics/how-iter8-queries-metrics) before creating custom metrics.